shreevidyaj/Documentation/Processes/Support/ConfigurationManagement/CMProcedure.rst

 **THIS PAGE IS CURRENTLY A WORK IN PROGRESS**

-The configuration management is a framework to establish and maintain the integrity of program-related work products and baselines throughout the lifecycle.
+The Configuration Management (CM) is a framework to establish and maintain the integrity of program-related work products and baselines throughout the lifecycle.
 This procedure documents the standardized repeatable methods/procedures, and helps guide the program team members in establishing a CM system -- tools and methods for the program.

 Configuration Management consists of four main actvities performed throughout the lifecycle of the program release and after its completion: